AravisProject/aravis/docs/reference/aravis/building.md

 ninja -C build install
 ```

-# Debuggin Aravis
+# Debugging Aravis

-The ARV_DEBUG environment variable can be set to a comma separated list of
+The `ARV_DEBUG` environment variable can be set to a comma separated list of
 debugging categories, which will make Aravis print out different types of
 debugging informations to the console.
 A debug level can also be specified,
-using a number from 0 (none) to 3 (log) separated from the category name by a
+using a number from 0 (none) to 4 (trace) separated from the category name by a
 colon.
 For example, the following command before running an Aravis based
 application will make Aravis print out all stream and device related
 informations: